Our new website is currently under construction!]

 - Terminated: "Hey Morgan Stanley - Get Your

 Out of Mountaintop Removal Coal Mining!"
-Climate First!
+Climate First! ended

-has terminated its campaign against the U.S.-based investment firm,
+its campaign against the U.S.-based investment firm,

 Morgan Stanley, due to the bank issuing a new policy in late 2015 that